wonderlandcompute/client/README.md

 Installation
 ---

-You can install pydisneyland for python3 like this: `pip install git+https://github.com/skygrid/pydisneyland.git`.
+You can install pywonderland for python3 like this: `pip install git+https://github.com/skygrid/pydisneyland.git`.

-To use client, you'll need to create `.disney` directory in your home dir, and put following files there:
+To use client, you'll need to create `.wonder` directory in your home dir, and put following files there:

 * Server CA certificate, user's private key and certificate — those 3 can be obtained from system administrator
 * File named `config.yml` with contenst like the following: